melezhik/swat-examples/README.md

 # Upload package to swat repository

 Swat repository might be  _ANY_ web server.
-One should place archive into server document root directory.
+One should upload archive into server.
 Let's say we have nginx server.
 The example below is for debian:

     # install nginx: